LSDtopotools/lsdtt_alpine_docker/readme.md

 ### Installing Docker

 These are the bare bones instructions.
-For a bit more detail and potential bug fixes, scroll down to the section on [Docker notes][Docker notes].
+For a bit more detail and potential bug fixes, scroll down to the section on [DNSection][Docker notes].

 1. Download and install [Docker for Windows](https://www.docker.com/docker-windows) (only works with Windows 10 enterprise), [Docker for Mac](https://www.docker.com/docker-mac), or Docker for [Ubuntu](https://www.docker.com/docker-ubuntu) or [Debian](https://www.docker.com/docker-debian).
   * On MacOS we recommend installing docker using brew: `brew cask install docker`
   * On MacOs and Linux, after you install docker you will need to add permissions: `sudo usermod -a -G docker $USER`
   * On Windows 10 you will need to alter a bunch of settings.
-See [Docker notes][Docker notes]
+See [DNSection][Docker notes]
 2. We will henceforth assume that you actually have a functioning version of Docker on your host machine.
-If you want more details about how to use docker, or getting it set up (particularly in Windows, in Linux and MacOS this is more straightforward), see our [Docker notes][Docker notes].
+If you want more details about how to use docker, or getting it set up (particularly in Windows, in Linux and MacOS this is more straightforward), see our [DNSection][Docker notes].

 ### Running the container